-'''

-//PDSDD

---, DSNAME=MASTFILE, SPACE=(TRK, (100,5,7)), DISP=MOD

-DD

-OUTDCB

-DCB

---, DSORG=PO, DDNAME=PDSDD, --

-(OUTDCB, (OUTPUT))

-OPEN

-WRITE

-Write and check first record of member.

-CHECK

-The system will supply the relative

-track address for the directory entry.

-WRITE

-Write and check remaining records of

-CHECK

-member.

-NOTE

-If you are dividing the member into

-ST

-subgroups, note the location of the first

-record in subgroup, storing pointer

-in note list.

-WRITE
+//PDSDD OUTDCB DD DCB OPEN ,DSNAME=MASTFILE,SPACE=(TRK,(100,5,7)),DISP=MOD ,DSORG=P0,DDNAME=PDSDD, (OUTDCB,(OUTPUT)) WRITE CHECK WRITE CHECK Write and check first record of member.
+The system will supply the relative track address for the directory entry.
+Write and check remaining records of member.
+NOTE ST WRITE CHECK NOTE ST STOW If you are dividing the member into subgroups, note the location of the first record in subgroup, storing pointer in note list.
 Write note list at end of member.

-CHECK

-NOTE

-Note location of note list, storing

-pointer in list for STOW.

-ST

-STOW

-Enter information in directory for

-this member after all records and note

-lists are written.
+Note location of note list, storing pointer in list for STOW.
+Enter information in directory for this member after all records and note lists are written.
+Kepedt Tr or each additional member (OUTDCB)

-'''